jdelreyes/local-weather-app/readme.md

-# FULL STACK DEVELOPMENT: LAB TEST #2
+# Local Weather App

-A React-based weather app that shows the current weather along with 5-day forecast of a location listed under a dropdown.
+A React-based weather app that shows the current weather along with a 5-day forecast of an approximate user's location using the their IP address.

 ## Current weather and 5-day forecast